Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week5.md

 ![image](https://user-images.githubusercontent.com/105982108/234984127-52783f63-146c-4adf-8e64-6a6b102db5fc.png)

-- Kept getting errors "Not Subscriptable and expired token etc" fixed them by updating some of the following file:
+- Kept getting errors "None Subscriptable and expired token etc" fixed them by using `./bin/db/update-cognito-user-ids`, for the not subscriptable, signing out and back in again for expired token and updating some of the following files, :
 - Updated `seed.sql` file in `backend-flask/db` with my own cognito user details:
 ```
 -- this file was manually created